 1. Observation and learning while Greg works on his own customer’s guitars.
 Students will be instructed in all the techniques, skills, and tools as he teaches.
 The pace is relaxed with plenty of time for questions and note taking.
 Handouts will be given to students with step-by-step instructions for any techniques covered in the class.
 Because the guitars used to demonstrate the techniques are Greg’s customers’ instruments, students will not be permitted to engage in any hands-on practice.
 The cost for this type of class is $40/hr or $300 per 8-hour day.
 Students can schedule as little or as much time as they like.
 Most classes are one-on-one, but up to three students may be in any given class.

 2. Hands-on training while working on your own guitar(s).
 This is a more in-depth class where students will actually have opportunities to do some or most of the work being taught.
 Handouts will be made available, detailing all the steps for the work taught in the class.
 Because Greg will be devoting all his time and attention to your instruments (and not to any of his own paid work), the cost for this type of class is $60/hr, which is the shop rate for customer repairs.
 If you choose to schedule multiple days with Greg, a substantial discount is available.
-It is possible to spend two weeks with Greg, working on your own guitars as well as observing Greg’s work on customer guitars, and come away with a good working knowledge of acoustic and electric setup skills, fret work, basic wiring/soldering techniques, bridge repairs, and nut and saddle making.
+It is possible to spend two weeks with Greg, working on your own guitars as well as observing Greg’s work on customer guitars, and come away with a good working knowledge of acoustic and electric setup skills, fret work, basic wiring/soldering techniques, bridge repairs, and nut and saddle making, for around $3000.

 If you want to gain a thorough understanding of guitar setup and repair, and would like to end up with your own hand-made guitar, consider taking the two-week guitar building class offered by Greg.
 You will learn most of the fundamentals of setup and repair while building an acoustic guitar.
 This class is two full-time weeks, cost is $3000 plus materials.